-Anterior cervical discectomy with fusion is an operative procedure which involves relieving the compression on nerve roots and/or the spinal cord by a herniated disc or bone spurs in the neck.
+Anterior cervical discectomy with fusion is an operative procedure which involves relieving the compression on nerve roots and the spinal cord by a herniated disc or bone spurs in the neck.

-In anterior cervical discectomy with fusion, the surgeon approaches the cervical spine through a small incision in the front of the neck and removes the total disc or a part of the disc along with any bony material that is compressing the nerves and producing pain.
+In anterior cervical discectomy with fusion, the surgeon approaches the cervical spine through a small incision in the front of the neck and removes the entire disc or a part of the disc along with any structural material that is compressing the nerves and producing pain.
 Spinal fusion surgery implies placing a bone graft between the two affected vertebral bodies encouraging the bone growth between the vertebrae.
-The bone graft acts as a medium for binding the two vertebral bones, and grows as a single vertebra which stabilizes the spine.
-It also helps to maintain the normal disc height.
+The bone graft acts as a medium for binding the two vertebral bones and grows as a single vertebra which stabilizes the spine.
+It also helps to maintain the standard disc height.

 Who needs this surgery?

-Herniated disc is a condition in which the soft, gel-like center of the disc (nucleus pulposus) has pushed out through the disc’s tough, outer ring (annulus fibrosus).
-Bony out growths, also known as bone spurs or bone osteophytes, are formed due to calcification of spine joints.
-The pressure induced by a herniated disc or bone spur on nerve roots, ligaments or the spinal cord may cause pain in the neck and/or arms, numbness or weakness in the arms, forearms or fingers, and lack of coordination.
+A herniated disc is a condition in which the soft, gel-like center of the disc (nucleus pulposus) has pushed out through the disc’s tough, outer ring (annulus fibrosus).
+Bony outgrowths, also known as bone spurs or bone osteophytes, are formed due to calcification of spine joints.
+The pressure induced by a herniated disc or bone spur on nerve roots, ligaments or the spinal cord may cause pain in the neck and arms, numbness or weakness in the arms, forearms or fingers, and lack of coordination.

-Before recommending surgery, your surgeon considers several factors such as your health condition, age, lifestyle and anticipated level of activity following surgery.
-A thorough discussion with your surgeon regarding this treatment option is advised before scheduling the surgery.
+Before recommending surgery, your surgeon considers several factors such as your health condition, age, lifestyle, and anticipated level of activity following surgery.
+We recommend a thorough discussion with your surgeon regarding this treatment option before scheduling the surgery.